Head to the Grote Markt and Grote Kerk

 When is a church not a church?
 When it’s a cafe, brewery and restaurant, too.
 Perhaps the perfect place to take some time out and enjoy something nice to drink (and eat), Haarlem’s Jopenkerk offers guests an extensive menu of brews and bites, including its own extensive range of Jopen beers.
 As well as taking some time out, you can also take part in group beer-tasting sessions and brewery tours where you will hear the story behind all the venue’s enticing concoctions.
 We’d venture to say you’ll find their beer divine.

 Enjoy a cruise down the river Spaarne

 The Dutch word ‘gezellig’ can’t be translated into any other language, but if we had to try and summarise it, we’d say it’s the feeling you get when you’re curled up on your couch with a cup of something warm.
-Or perhaps that happiness you feel when someone surprises you with an act of kindness.
 Another activity sure to give you a gezellig feeling is taking a boat cruise of the Spaarne.
-As your boat winds its way around the centre of the city, you can take the time to relax, sit back and let the city’s welcoming atmosphere wash over you, while of course enjoying the chance to spot its historic sights from the water.
+As your boat winds its way around the centre of Haarlem you can take the time to relax, sit back and let the city’s welcoming atmosphere wash over you, while of course enjoying the chance to spot its most beguiling sights from the water.

 Inspired to see more?
 Check out our guide to spending 10 hours in Haarlem.